Createdd/Writing/articles/WebScrapingIntro.md

 ## 4. The legal side of web crawling

-Web scrapping is an amazing way to gather much data with comparably low effort.
+Web scraping is an amazing way to gather much data with comparably low effort.
 Using and analyzing the collected data may provide advantages on a competition aspect und gives great insights on how a platform behaves.

 #### Terms of use
 First thing to look for are terms of use.
-Some Site explicitly address the possibility of using their website with scrapping APIs.
+Some Site explicitly address the possibility of using their website with scraping APIs.
 Always be sure to take a look at these before.

 #### Law in a wider sense

 Copyright, privacy, competitive and civil law aspects may be violated depending on each case.
 It's important to see the difficulties between court rulings in different countries (especially America and Europe) and simply missing legislation caused by the fast progression of "internet cases".

-It's safe to say that, if you have the feeling that some web scrapping actions are not legal, they probably aren't.
+It's safe to say that, if you have the feeling that some web scraping actions are not legal, they probably aren't.
 Websites and, or databases often protected by simple intellectual property law.
 Which means that others are not allowed to use the data that is presented on the website.
 This makes perfect sense because people put effort and knowledge into their online presentation and created data.

 This extends to social media platforms in particular.
 Using their data and creating automated bots violate their fundamental principle of human interaction.
 It's therefore safe to assume that any kind of bots violate some applicable law.